apache/spark-website/README.md

 Please make sure you always run `bundle exec jekyll build` after testing your changes with `bundle exec jekyll serve`, otherwise you end up with broken links in a few places.

+## Updating Jekyll version

+To update `Jekyll` or any other gem please follow these steps:

+1. Update the version in the `Gemfile`
+1. Run `bundle update` which updates the `Gemfile.lock`
+1. Commit both files

 ## Docs sub-dir